-This Just In: "Bottleneck" Bangs Will Be Everywhere in 2022
+This Just In: "Bottleneck" Bangs Will Be Everywhere This Year

 The word "bottleneck" is often considered a Very Bad Thing — and certainly not a good look for anyone.
 The exception: when it applies to your haircut, specifically your bangs.
-This, according to celebrity hairstylist and European Creative Director for Evo Hair Tom Smith, will ring especially true in 2022, when "bottleneck" bangs are everywhere.
+This, according to celebrity hairstylist and European creative director for Evo Hair Tom Smith, will ring especially true this year, when "bottleneck" bangs are everywhere.

 "This hairstyle takes inspiration from the neck of a bottle," he said.
 (If you close your eyes, that almost looks like a C shape across your forehead.)
 "Starting slim and short in the middle, curving longer around the eyes, and then longest following the line of the cheekbone.
 This allows the length and angle to be adjusted depending on whether you want to make your cheekbones appear wider or stronger."